radomir-radionov/radomir-radionov/README.md

 I'm a Front-end React Developer.

-Junior specialist in IT with a big wish to work, learn and develop.
-My approach is full understanding
-a process of entire software development lifecycle.
-I aim to write clean, scalable and easy to testing code,
-only latest technologies.
+Junior specialist in Front-end Development, who creates clean, scalable and easy to testing UI using React .
+My approach is fully understanding a process of the entire software development lifecycle.
+My goal is creating amazing apps that make people's lives easier.

 <h2 align="left" id="macropower-tech">Tech Stack</h2>